Honey Bees Under Threat

 • Status: Complete

-• Description: In 2013, Alberta held the largest proportion of honey bee colonies in Canada at 280,000, which was 42% of the national total that year.
-The Peace Country is typically a leading region of honey yield (pounds per colony) in Alberta.
-The objective of this study was to collect samples from Peace Country colonies in collaboration with local beekeepers to determine which viruses are present in this region.
-This study will examine links between the type and amount of viruses infecting each colony to the overall health of the colony.
-Over time, this information may help identify specific colony characteristics associated with natural resistance to viruses.
-Dr. Shauna Henley (NWP Science Department faculty member) is leading this research and working in the NBDC lab to examine the prevalence of 7 different honey bee viruses in the Peace Country.
+• Description: In 2013, Alberta was the largest honey producer in Canada, with 280,000, or 42% of the national total.
+The Peace Country typically leads Alberta in honey yield (pounds per colony).
+The objective of this study was to collaborate with local beekeepers to identify the viruses present in the region.
+The study examined links between the type and number of viruses infecting each colony and the overall health of the colony.
+Over time, this information may help identify specific characteristics associated with natural resistance to viruses.
+The prevalence of 7 different honey bee viruses was examined.

 • Funding: NSERC